upstream-se/guidebook-draft/docs/motivation/why-an-upstream-perspective.md

 - institutionalized mechanisms for revisiting assumptions and commitments over time,
 - preservation of rationale across organizational and provider transitions.

-Its locus of concern is neither execution discipline nor project authorization nor architectural description in isolation.

-Its locus is the epistemic stewardship of purpose across evolution.
+Its locus of concern is not execution discipline, project authorization, or architectural description in isolation.
+Its locus is the sustained epistemic stewardship of system-level purpose across evolution.

-Upstream Software Engineering therefore addresses a structural asymmetry revealed by the coverage analysis:

-While execution, investment intent, and structural articulation are strongly governed,
-durable epistemic governance of system-level intent is not systematically institutionalized.
+In light of the structural asymmetry identified in the coverage analysis, this shift is not additive but directional.

+Execution is strongly governed.
+Investment intent is formally articulated.
+Structure is explicitly described.
+What remains comparatively under-institutionalized is durable epistemic governance of system-level intent.

-Making this configuration explicit is the conceptual shift that motivates an upstream discipline.
+Making this configuration explicit — and treating it as a first-class concern — constitutes the conceptual shift that motivates an upstream discipline.

-## Link to scope clarification
+## Scope clarification

-The argument presented here does not imply that upstream concerns are absent from existing approaches.
-Elements of epistemic and intentional governance appear in various families.
-However, they are not consistently foregrounded as a primary locus of governance.
+The argument developed in this page does not claim that upstream concerns are entirely absent from existing approaches.  pElements of epistemic and intentional governance appear across several families.

+The structural observation is narrower: these elements are not systematically institutionalized as a primary locus of governance across long-lived system evolution.

-The next page, **[Scope and non-goals](./scope-and-non-goals.md)**, clarifies what this upstream perspective does and does not attempt to justify.
+The page **[Scope and non-goals](./scope-and-non-goals.md)** specifies the boundaries of this upstream perspective — what it seeks to establish, and what it does not attempt to replace or subsume.